kushaldas/pym/docs/thebeginning.rst

 There are more places where you should be following same type of rules of whitespace, they are like

-- Add a space after "," in dicts, lists, typles, and argument lists and after ":" in dicts.
+- Add a space after "," in dicts, lists, tuples, and argument lists and after ":" in dicts.

 - Spaces around assignments and comparisons (except in argument list)